Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Introduction

 \section{Introduction}

-An \textit{arbitrarily complex} linear passive time-invariant scattering system with $N$ monomodal ports is fully characterized by its $N\times N$ scattering matrix.
+\IEEEPARstart{A}{n} \textit{arbitrarily complex} linear passive time-invariant scattering system with $N$ monomodal lumped ports is fully characterized by its $N\times N$ scattering matrix.
 Traditionally, the latter is routinely and directly measured with an $N$-port vector network analyzer (VNA) for frequencies ranging from the radio-frequency via the microwave to the millimeter-wave regime.
-However, in important applications, it is desirable to be able to estimate the full scattering matrix without attaching a transmission line to each of the system's ports: (i) the number of the system's ports may drastically exceed the number of available VNA ports when characterizing large antenna arrays; (ii) some ports may be embedded (e.g., inside a circuit~\cite{zhang2019overview} or a biological system) and thus inaccessible; (iii) the attachment of a transmission line to the port may perturb the scattering properties of the system (e.g., a miniaturized antenna~\cite{icheln1999reducing,skrivervik2001pcs}).
+However, in important applications, it is desirable to be able to estimate the full scattering matrix without attaching a transmission line to inject and receive waves via each of the system's ports: (i) the number of the system's ports may drastically exceed the number of available VNA ports when characterizing large antenna arrays; (ii) some ports may be embedded (e.g., inside a circuit~\cite{zhang2019overview} or a biological system) and thus inaccessible; (iii) the attachment of a transmission line to the port may perturb the scattering properties of the system (e.g., a miniaturized antenna~\cite{icheln1999reducing,skrivervik2001pcs}).
 We hence partition the system's ports into accessible and not-directly-accessible (NDA) ports.
-While no transmission line can be attached to an NDA port, it may nonetheless be possible to terminate the NDA port with a tunable load impedance.
+We define an NDA port as a port via which we do not inject/receive waves (due to any of the three aforementioned reasons); we further assume that we can terminate an NDA port with tunable loads.
 Is it possible to conceive a ``virtual VNA'' that retrieves the system's full scattering matrix by measuring the ``measurable'' scattering matrix at the $N_\mathrm{A}$ accessible ports for different terminations of the $N_\mathrm{S}$ NDA ports?

 Related questions have been studied in metrology for decades under terms like ``unterminating''~\cite{bauer1974embedding} (only studied for $N_\mathrm{S}=1$) and ``port reduction''~\cite{lu2000port,lu2003multiport,pfeiffer2005recursive}.
 Port-reduction methods chiefly differ from the problem we address in the present work in that ports change between being accessible or NDA over the course of the studied methods.\footnote{For the same reason, related recent efforts~\cite{buck2022measuring} based on embedded element radiation patterns are different from the problem we address here.} For $N_\mathrm{S}=1$, the literature contains multiple experimental works tackling (sometimes in special scenarios) parts of the problem we address, in contexts spanning metrology and antenna characterization~\cite{garbacz1964determination,bauer1974embedding,mayhan1994technique,davidovitz1995reconstruction,pfeiffer2005recursive,pfeiffer2005equivalent,pfeiffer2005characterization,pursula2008backscattering,bories2010small,van2020verification,sahin2021noncontact,kruglov2023contactless}.
 Two works~\cite{wiesbeck1998wide,monsalve2013multiport} studied parts of the problem we address in special scenarios with $N_\mathrm{S}=2$.